MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 This tutorial starts with base R commands before transitioning to RevoScaleR functions in Microsoft R. If you already know R, you might want to skip down to [Explore RevoScaleR Functions](#ExploreScaleRFunctions).

 > [!Note]
-> R Client and R Server are interchangeable in terms of RevoScaleR functionality as long as data is relatively small.
-R Client is limited to two threads for processing and in-memory data storage.
-To avoid paging data to disk, R Client deliberately ignores the *blocksPerRead* argument, which results in all data being read into memory.
-If datasets exceed memory, we recommend pushing the [compute context](scaler-data-compute-context.md) to a Microsoft R Server instance.
+> R Client and R Server are interchangeable in terms of RevoScaleR as long as data is relatively small.
+R Client is limited to two threads and in-memory storage.
+To avoid paging to disk, it deliberately ignores the *blocksPerRead* argument, which results in all data being read into memory.
+If datasets exceed memory, we recommend pushing the [compute context](scaler-data-compute-context.md) to R Server.

 ## Prerequisites